Frequently Asked Questions

 -

-Why are young people really paying more taxes to support Canada’s aging population?
+Why are young people paying more taxes to support Canada’s aging population?

 Liberal, Conservative and NDP governments across Canada are running large deficits.
 This trend is a threat to generational fairness, because younger and future generations will be saddled with the bills we leave unpaid today.
 To help understand why this is happening, we took a look at how income taxes have changed over the last 5 decades.
 Here’s what we found.